 Start whipping out the fish oil cat supplements!
 According to Emmy-award winning veterinarian Dr. Jeff Werber, while pet parents tend to get away with giving their dogs people food more often than cats, fish oil is something that can help benefit both species.
 With a variety of options, including salmon and cod liver oil, the omega 3s in fish oil can help prevent dry skin in the winter and keep your cat’s coat healthy throughout the year.

-Supplements made from wild-caught fish, like American Journey Wild Alaskan Salmon Oil dog and cat supplement, help support skin and coat health with natural fatty acids.
+Supplements made from wild-caught fish, like PetHonesty Omega-3 Fish Oil Immune, Joint & Skin & Coat Supplement for Dogs & Cats help support skin and coat health with natural fatty acids.

 Because cats are obligate carnivores and require diets that contain mostly meat (unlike dogs who are omnivores and can live off of a variety of different foods), their bodies aren’t able to digest fibrous foods as easily as dogs and don’t always like the variety of people foods that dogs do, according to Werber.
 However, any type of meat, like chicken, is right up their alley.